troyodia/CHAT-APP/README.md

 ## Note On Deployment and CI/CD

-The application is deployed to an AWS ec2 instance using Caddy, Docker and Docker-compose, but it is not currently live.
+The application is deployed to an AWS ec2 instance using Caddy, Docker and Docker-compose.
 If you wish to deploy the application in the same way, please feel free to make use of my set-up but make sure to add the following file:

 - A `.env` to the root of the application, the required env variables are shown in the root `sample.env`.
 The file should contain the following: